semana-io/hack-me/README.md

 ### Desks

-The desk page will allow the user to create, view and modify the desk (unique id and a name) list.
+The desk page will allow the user to create, view, modify and delete desks (unique id and a name) list.

 ### Employees

-The employee page will allow the user to create, view and modify the employee (name, email, preferred desk list) list.
+The employee page will allow the user to create, view, modify and delete the employee (name, email, preferred desk list) list.

 An employee has a preferred **ordered** desk list, that:
 - can have variable length